 Banked registers have a mode identifier that indicates which mode they relate to.
-These mode a.
+These mode reg identifiers are listed in a.
 The usr identifier is usually omitted from register names.
 It is only used in descriptions where the User or System mode register is specifically accessed from another operating mode.